robenkleene/design-references/adobe-after-effects/adobe-after-effects.md

 - Hold `⌘` when dragging values to make finer adjustments
 - The crosshairs is the anchor point (the point around which an object will be rotated)

+## Layers

+To change a layers size (as opposed to scaling it), go to "Layer" -> "Layer Settings"

 ## Color

 Change color settings in "File" -> "Project Settings...", 8-bit is `0-255`